Patient Experience is Everyone’s Job

 It’s been 12 years since the first chief patient experience officer (CXO) was hired.
 That was 2007 when Cleveland Clinic took the bold step to create the new position on the hospital’s executive team, along with forming a new department – the Office of Patient Experience.

-Since then, CXOs have joined the executive ranks of many hospitals across the country.
+Since then, CXOs have joined the executive ranks of many hospitals and healthcare organizations across the country.
 Their role today has significantly expanded to cover patient experience as well as quality, safety and performance improvement.
-However, some opted against the CXO model, instead, placing the accountability for patient experience improvement on the shoulders of many.
+However, some in the healthcare industry opted against the CXO model, instead, placing the accountability for a positive patient experience on the shoulders of many.
 For instance, at Mayo Clinic, its Mayo Clinic Experience Office includes directors from its seven system regions.
 Their job is to lead region staff in improving the patient experience in their respective territories.

 CREATING THE EXPERIENCE ECOSYSTEM

 There is no right or wrong approach to improving the patient experience.
 Whether you adopt the Cleveland Clinic model, the Mayo Clinic model, or some other variation, the reality is that patient experience is the responsibility of every member of the care team.
 Every interaction and every service provided is an opportunity to impact the experience.

 The Beryl Institute calls it the Experience Ecosystem.
 Within the ecosystem, the entire care team plays an important role in effecting the kind of experience a patient will have, positive or negative.
 In it, as patient experience blogger Susan Mazer, Ph.D., says, “The clinical factors and non-clinical factors unify within the patient experience: housekeeping, dietary, admitting, security, volunteers, aides, assistants, the lab, facilities management, nurses, physicians, lab techs, and others all unite around patient centered care.”

 EMBEDDING PATIENT EXPERIENCE ACROSS PLATFORMS